Nottingham station: New bridge and tram stop

 To facilitate the Nottingham Express Transit's phase two extension into the south of the city, it was decided to have the tram line cross the station on the line of the original Great Central Railway viaduct, which had been closed to passenger trains in 1967 and goods in 1973.
 This required a bridge, crossing from the existing Station Street stop, which closed, over both the station and Queen's Road.

 Construction of the tram bridge started on 10 April 2012 and the bridge was jacked into place in May 2013.
 The tram bridge design is a Warren truss design made of 508 to 711 mm diameter steel tubes.
 The main bridge is 14.53 m wide between the truss centrelines, with two equal spans of 52.12 m.
 The bridge is officially called the Karlsruhe Friendship Bridge, after Nottingham's twin city of Karlsruhe, Germany.

 The new Nottingham Station tram stop was constructed on the bridge, providing interchange with the railway network.
 It replaced the previous Station Street tram stop, opened in 2004, which was located approximately 100 m to the north.
-The new stop was opened on 27 July 2015 and the former stop closed at the same time, although the intention is to reopen the Station Street access building as a second access to the new stop once it has been refurbished.
+The new stop was opened on 27 July 2015 and the former stop closed at the same time, although the intention was to reopen the Station Street access building as a second access to the new stop once it has been refurbished.
 The new stop served as the new southern terminus of the system until the rest of NET's phase two opened, at which point it became a through station, with trams continuing to new termini in Chilwell and Clifton.

 2018 fire

 On the morning of 12 January 2018, a fire extensively damaged the station buildings.
 Nottinghamshire Fire and Rescue Service received a call at 6:25 am reporting that a fire had started in the women's toilet in the newly built section of the station.
 The fire was attended by ten fire engines and 50 firefighters.
 Firefighters from Derbyshire Fire and Rescue Service also attended, bringing the total to 60.

 After the fire began, it spread upwards into the roof of the newly built section of the station, along the station concourse and into the historic station building.
 There was extensive disruption to trains in the East Midlands area.

 British Transport Police stated, later the same day, that they were treating the fire as arson and, on 2 February 2018, police reported that a 33-year-old woman had been arrested on suspicion of arson.
 In August 2019, a 34-year-old drug addict received a two-year jail sentence, having admitted to accidentally setting fire to a bin while using heroin and crack.

-In February 2018, East Midlands Trains named one of their recently transferred Class 43 power cars (43467) 'Nottinghamshire Fire and Rescue Service and British Transport Police Nottingham' after their assistance during the fire.
+In February 2018, East Midlands Trains named one of their recently transferred Class 43 power cars (43467) Nottinghamshire Fire and Rescue Service and British Transport Police Nottingham after their assistance during the fire.